papertigers2020/FarmacyKata/ADRs/020 - Authentication.md

 ## Consequences
 We will need to assess the 3rd party providers and choose one.

+There will be a cost associated with using any 3rd party service.

 There will be work to integrate our website and app with the provider.

 We will need to link the OpenID user with the users in our customer database.